pfansi/my-web-apps-portfolio/README.md

 * Downloaded an image from pixabay that will be used as header image

+* styled the header of the page using flex box property

+* used flex boxes to style the main content

 ## Screenshots

 - few styling issue was encounted during the refactoring but we managed to fix them ![main site](./assets/images/main-site.jpg)